 Jan believes that clients have an amazing ability to self-heal and that the job of the therapist is to walk with them through that process and point out those strengths and abilities so that they can be used more effectively to deal with the struggles at hand.
 “I believe it is important to learn about the client’s world and to develop a relationship where clients can feel understood and supported while learning about themselves.
 This creates the space for exploring the choices they have and any changes they may want to make toward more personal fulfillment.”

-Jan has completed ‘Level I Gottman Couples Therapy: a Research-Based Approach’ for working with couples.
+Jan has completed ‘Level 2 Gottman Couples Therapy: a Research-Based Approach’ for working with couples.
 This approach includes an assessment phase designed to help better understand the couple’s relationship and set appropriate goals.
+She has experience in helping couples heal after an affair as well as deal with how problems such as depression or addictions have affected the relationship.
+Couples who have difficulty communicating around perpetual issues have been helped to deal with these in more productive ways.

 Therapy for children may involve consultation with parents who need support meeting their child’s challenges, as well as helping parents and schools work together more effectively to meet an individual child’s needs.
 Play therapy may be used when working directly with children.